kcarnold/cs344/content/units/02data/lab/index.md

 ### Classifier 2

+One aspect that affects how a model performs is how many *layers* of processing it was trained to do.
+Generally, a *deeper* model (more layers) can be more accurate, but requires more computational time, and often requires more training to reach that level of accuracy.
+Let's try a classifier using a different number of layers:

 {{% task %}}
 Repeat the previous task, but use an 18-layer ResNet architecture instead (`resnet18`).
 Record the result in `clf_2_error_rates`.
 How does the error rate compare?
 {{% /task %}}